 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken by-product meal (top grade, natural source of glucosamine), oven-roasted whole grain corn, whole grain wheat, chicken fat (naturally preserved with mixed tocopherols, a source of vitamin E) , alfalfa meal, whole flaxseed, oatmeal, brewer's dried yeast, salt, vitamin A supplement, vitamin E supplement, vitamin D supplement, menadione sodium bisulfate complex (vitamin K supplement), thiamine hydrochloride, riboflavin supplement, niacin, calcium pantothenate, pyridoxine hydrochloride, folic acid, vitamin B12 supplement, biotin, ascorbic acid (vitamin C), choline chloride, cobalt carbonate, zinc oxide, iron carbonate, copper sulfate, ethlenediamine dihydroiodide, manganous oxide, sodium selenite
+Ingredients: Chicken-by-product meal (top grade - natural source of glucosamine), oven-roasted whole grain corn, whole-grain wheat, chicken fat (naturally preserved with mixed tocopherols - a source of vitamin E) , alfalfa meal, whole flaxseed, oatmeal, brewer's dried yeast, salt, dried chicory root, dried Lactobacillus acidophilus fermentation product, dried Lactobacillus casei fermentation product, vitamin A supplement, vitamin E supplement, vitamin D supplement, thiamine hydrochloride, riboflavin supplement, niacin, calcium pantothenate, pyridoxine hydrochloride, folic acid, vitamin B12 supplement, biotin, ascorbic acid (vitamin C), choline chloride, cobalt carbonate, zinc oxide, iron carbonate, copper sulfate, manganous oxide, selenium yeast, rosemary extract

 Fiber (estimated dry matter content) = 4.4%